 An administrative hearing must be held no later than 18 months after the administrative complaint.
+Reasonable extensions shall be available from the hearing officer.

 Independent Hearing Officer

 An independent hearing officer must be appointed to preside at your administrative hearing.
 An independent hearing officer may participate earlier in the hearing process, once an administrative complaint has been filed, if you so request.